STA 1 West

 - Parking spaces will be selected by waterfowl hunters at the check station prior to entering the area from the list of available parking spaces maintained by check station staff.
 Permitted hunters will select their spaces in the order that they check in with the check station staff.
-Walk-in hunters will then select their spaces in the order in which they are chosen via the lottery system.
+Walk-in hunters will select their spaces in the order in which they are chosen via the lottery system.

 - Hunters must park their vehicles at the designated parking spaces.
 The parking assignment must be displayed on the windshield or dashboard of the permitted vehicle.

 - Parking locations adjacent to boat ramps are available by disabled parking permit only.

 - Permitted hunters and guests must check in and out at the check station together and check all game taken.